lhapp27/FewBodyToolkit.jl/docs/src/examples.md

 - [Three-body: 3D example](ISGL_HD+.md)

 There is at least one example for each module.
+All examples can be found as runnable scripts in the subfolder /examples.